Running a node.

 Hardware options

 Four concrete paths, from easiest to most DIY.
-I have run the Start9 option for the longest.

 1

-Start9 Server One (my setup)
+Start9 Server One (easiest turnkey option)

 2